Krys333/BlogCodebase/content/posts/2023-02-13-building-security-into-payment-systems-luhn.md

 correct_check_digit = calculate_luhn_check_digit(first_digits)
 result = compare_actual_against_valid(original_check_digit, correct_check_digit)
 ```
-I recommend using the above code in conjunction with a basic user entry character count.
-A common usecase are most debit cards which use 16 digits.
-Using the check you can cover for the most common entry-errors, and other fishy data entries.
+I recommend using the above code in conjunction with a basic input character count.
+This will cover you for most user input errors, as well as some unsofisticated malicious entry attempts.

+## Other quirks of the check digit algorythm

+If you are looking to implement this algorythm with your system, you need to know that it may not be easy to do so retrospectively.
+Let's say you have an existing user with the ID "1234 5678".
+By sheer chance, it is unlikely that our last digit ever happens to be correct as a check digit.
+As such, you are forced to add an additional digit to your ID.
+This may be problematic if you have previously issued your users with cards, or other references to their identification number.
+Many of them will not enjoy having to re-learn it!

+However, if that is not a problem, you can re-utilise the code above to calculate check-digits for all of your IDs.
+The ID format is very flexible.
+It can be almost any length as it does not have a maximum digit limit.
+The number of elements can be odd, or even.
+The ID can, but does not have to be, a real number.

+Equipped with all this knowledge you can now go out there and build more robust ID systems.

+Happy ID-ing!